Alextopher/serotonin/description.md

 + (3) == `+++`
 ```

-Now "+ (3)" is function with a mangled name that is available to the rest of the program.
+Now "+ (3)" is a function with a mangled name that is available to the rest of the program.
 Its stack effect diagram is `a -- a+3`.
 Using generation with composition constraints is extremely powerful.

 **Execution**

-Execution is a lot like generation, but instead of the final final subsitution being a brainfuck block it is non-terminated string.
+Execution is a lot like generation, but instead of the final substitution being a brainfuck block it is a non-terminated string.
 This allows for compile time execution of the program.
-In the case of addition it allows us to rewrite
+In the case of addition, it allows us to rewrite:

 ```
 main == 2 2 + print;